-This team of dedicated staff is here to walk you and your church through each step as you define the best partnership for your congregation, fund projects, and even visit the field!
+This team of dedicated staff is here to walk you and your church or organization through each step as you define the best partnership for you, fund projects, and even visit the field!

 Teams & Systems Coordinator – USA

 Nikki is a specialist in teams and systems with Food for the Hungry (FH).
-She recently graduated from The University of Toledo with a Bachelor of Arts in Communications.
-Nikki previously worked as the Administrative Coordinator and Assistant to a young adult pastor where she helped build and run a growing young adult ministry for almost four years.
+She graduated from The University of Toledo with a Bachelor of Arts in Communications.
+Nikki previously worked as the Administrative Coordinator where she helped build and run a growing young adult ministry for almost four years.
 Nikki first encountered FH as a volunteer in the artist program where she helped connect children to sponsors at local events.
 Having experienced mission work in Mexico and Haiti, Nikki found her call to join the fight against world hunger and her passion to help children living in poverty.
-In her spare time she enjoys quality time with her husband, music, spending time with people, and hanging out at coffee shops.
+In her spare time she enjoys quality time with her husband and their baby girl, music, spending time with people, and hanging out at coffee shops.
 Contact Nikki via email.

 Juan Pablo Belmonte

 Juan Pablo has worked with church partnerships and short-term teams at Food for the Hungry (FH) for over six years.
 He believes deeply in FH’s vision, mission, and values, seeking to live them out in every area of his life.
 As an experienced speaker, Juan Pablo can help motivate your church to minister overseas.
 He lives in La Paz, Bolivia, with his wife and four children.
 Contact Juan via email.